Ylianst/Authenticode-JS/readme.md

 Authenticode-JS is a fully NodeJS tool that can sign Windows executables.
 You can also get information about an executable signature, un-sign an executable and generate your own code signing certificate.

+This module can be useful when wanting to sign windows executable on non-windows platforms, like signing a Windows executable on Linux or macOS.
+This code is used by (MeshCentral)[https://meshcentral.com] to code-sign the agent on each installed server.

 ## Using as a command line tool

 You can run authenticode.js as a command line tool like this: